KonstantinSchubert/PID_resampling_text/Readme.md

 ## What does PID resampling do?

 The trick is to throw away the PID variables in our Monte Carlo samples (only there) and create new ones.
+(That's why it is called "PID resampling", not "PID reweighting".)
 This is possible because it turns out that  the PID response (`particle_PIDp`,`particle_PIDK`, ...) is approximately a function of
    1. The true particle type
    2. The particle momentum
    3. The event multiplicity (how many charged tracks are in the momentum)